Glyphack/Glyphack/content/blog/huec/index.md

 ## Use Cases

-Here are two scenarios I have for `huec`:

 **Turn lights on and off every day**

 I have two alarms for my light to turn on at 07:00 and turn off at 08:00.